 In 1976 Ed and his wife Margret encouraged the state of Wisconsin to preserve farmland by constructing Interstate-43 on the existing highway corridor between Milwaukee and Green Bay.
 In 1980, they worked to prevent the construction of a nuclear power plant near Haven, Wis.
-Today, the proposed plant site is the home of the world-class golf course Whistling Straits.
+The proposed plant site is now the home of the world-class golf course Whistling Straits.

-Vibrant pastures, healthy soil, and clean water are the foundation of our dairy farm.
-Today, we continue to perpetuate environmental mindedness.
+Today, our family continues to perpetuate environmental mindedness.
 We have developed a highly efficient, livestock-sensitive and environmentally friendly farming system.

-The farm adheres to several Natural Resource Conservation Service, state and county agricultural management plans.
-It has a Nutrient Management Plan, a Comprehensive Nutrient Management Plan and a Pasture Management Plan unique to livestock operations.
+Our pasture system provides a solid base for high levels of cow comfort and animal well-being.
+Our farm adheres to several Natural Resource Conservation Service, state and county agricultural management plans: a Nutrient Management Plan, a Comprehensive Nutrient Management Plan and a Pasture Management Plan unique to livestock operations.
 These plans document practices and strategies to address natural resource concerns such as soil health and erosion, livestock manure and runoff.